 What is A Human Workplace community?

-A Human Workplace is a growing community of like-minded people across the state, region, country, and around the world who want to learn, share, and be challenged to to increase love, decrease fear, and make the workplace more human and effective, because those two things go together.
-A Human Workplace group gathers in a specific geographic area to explore topics and concepts related to how to increase love, decrease fear, and make the workplace more human and so more effective.
+A Human Workplace is a growing community of like-minded people across our state and around the world who want to learn, share, and be challenged to to increase love, decrease fear, and make the workplace more human and so more effective.
+A Human Workplace group gathers in a specific geographic area where state employees can gather to explore just how to do that.
 These groups are self-organizing and self-generating.
 AND we provide purpose, principles, and guidance to get started and sustain a local group.
-Read on to learn more, and email me (email@example.com) if you would like to talk about forming A Human Workplace in your local community.
+Read on to learn more, and email me (firstname.lastname@example.org) to talk about forming A Human Workplace in your local community.

 What's the purpose of A Human Workplace gathering?

-A Human Workplace community gathers to explore, learn, and encourage each other to better practice and advocate for a more human workplace.
+A Human Workplace community gathers to explore, learn, and encourage each other to better practice and advocate for a more loving, human workplace.
 This movement began in government, and the original focus is still clear: To shift public service from fear-based to love-based leadership, teams, and organizations where real value is delivered and improvement happens continually out of care for people.